emkeeler/greedy_spike_selection/README.md

 #### Greedy diversity growth

-This plot compares cumulative diversity across the greedy subset and a random subset of the same size.
-Diversity is the count of unique residues observed at each aligned position.
+This plot compares cumulative diversity across the greedy subset and a random subset of identical size.
+Diversity is the unique residue count observed at each position.
 <p align="center">
 <img src="figs/diversity_score_growth.png" width="400">
 </p>